DinithMPerera/w1838861-Comparative-Need-State-Analysis-for-Ride-Hailing-Platforms-A-Case-Study-on-PickMe-and-Uber/README.md

 **Optimal Number of Clusters**
 After evaluating multiple cluster sizes using:

-✔ Elbow Method.
+✔ Elbow Method
-✔ Silhouette Score.
+✔ Silhouette Score
-✔ Dunn Index.
+✔ Dunn Index
-✔ Calinski-Harabasz Index.
+✔ Calinski-Harabasz Index

 We found 4 clusters to be the optimal choice.